AntczakEI/stellarliftapp/_posts/2026-03-21-how-to-tell-if-you-are-dehydrated.md

 ## Sources and further reading

-The recommendations in this guide were checked against research and consensus guidance on hydration assessment, urine colour, body-mass change and exercise fluid replacement.
+The recommendations in this guide are informed by research and consensus guidance on hydration assessment, urine colour, body-mass change and exercise fluid replacement.

 * Barley OR, Chapman DW, Abbiss CR. **Reviewing the Current Methods of Assessing Hydration in Athletes.** Journal of the International Society of Sports Nutrition.
 2020;17:52.
 PMID: 33126891.
   https://pubmed.ncbi.nlm.nih.gov/33126891/